• Skip to main content

 • ABOUT

-I love waterfalls.
-In New Zealand they are not wide and powerful like in Iceland, but they are gentle, picturesque and surrounded by enchanting forest.
+New Zealand is home to enchanting waterfalls: gentle, scenic and surrounded by forest.
 And many of them are easy to access!
-Below is my selection of 21 of the best waterfalls in New Zealand for you to consider adding to your road trip.
+Below is my selection of the 25 best waterfalls in New Zealand (most beautiful) for you to consider adding to your road trip.

 Best waterfalls New Zealand Travel Pin2

-Best waterfalls in New Zealand - my top 5 must-see
+Top 5 – Best waterfalls in New Zealand

 About the New Zealand waterfalls

-Best waterfalls in New Zealand - my top 5 must-see
+Top 5 – Best waterfalls in New Zealand

 They all deserve a visit.
 So you should not plan your New Zealand road trip around a selection, but plan your itinerary and add the waterfalls that are on your path.